Understanding Ramadan

 Breaking the fast

 Among these is the practice of breaking the fast, known as iftar, with family and friends.
 Every evening at sunset, Muslims gather to break their day-long fast in an act of communal fellowship.
-Muslims traditionally break their fast by eating dates, which are followed by the evening meal.
+Muslims traditionally break fast by eating dates, which are followed by the evening meal.

 This moment not only marks the physical nourishment of the body but also symbolizes the strengthening of social bonds and the sharing of blessings.

-Evening prayer
+Night prayer

 Ramadan is a time of deep spiritual reflection and connection with the divine, further enriched by the shared experience of the community coming together in faith.
 Through practices like these, Ramadan fosters a unique blend of personal growth and community spirit, making it a profoundly significant time for Muslims worldwide.